syncfusion/blazor-docs/src/gantt/gantt-chart/tooltip.md

 Event Marker Tooltip

-> The default value of the `TooltipSettings.ShowTooltip` property is true.
+> The default value of the `GanttTooltipSettings.ShowTooltip` property is true.

 ## Timeline cells tooltip

-In the Gantt Chart component, you can enable or disable the mouse hover tooltip of timeline cells using the `TimelineSettings.ShowTooltip` property.
+In the Gantt Chart component, you can enable or disable the mouse hover tooltip of timeline cells using the `GanttTimelineSettings.ShowTooltip` property.
 The default value of this property is true.
 The following code example shows how to enable the timeline cells tooltip in Gantt Chart.

 ```csharp
 @using Syncfusion.Blazor.Gantt